funlessdev/.github/profile/README.md

 A new FaaS solution made from scratch, written in Elixir and Rust and a CLI tool in Go.
 It was born from two PhD students working in the Cloud/Serverless field as a learning experience and an opportunity to try the latest technologies.

-It combines the power of the Beam and its actor programming model with the speed of Rust and WebAssembly to run functions in a cluster, resulting in a super scalable, super fast serverless.
+It combines the power of the BEAM and its actor programming model with the speed of Rust and WebAssembly to run functions in a cluster, resulting in a super scalable, super fast serverless.

 We aim to make it really easy to deploy and use the platform over a number of solutions such as Kubernetes, Nomad and standalone deployments, all through simple commands of our CLI.